Cosmo697/Multi-Utility-Tool/README.md

 keyboard
 pystray
 pywin32
+soundfile
+# and any other plugin-specific dependencies
 ```

 ## Changelog

+- Added **Audio Separator** plugin for stem separation and denoising.
+- Improved **File Organizer** with file management and deduplication.
 - Added **Archive** plugin for compressing and extracting `.zip` files.
 - Added **PDF Tools** plugin for merging and splitting PDFs.
 - Added global hotkey support and system tray integration.